The Accidental Husband

 The Accidental Husband is a 2008 American romantic comedy film directed by Griffin Dunne and starring Uma Thurman, Jeffrey Dean Morgan, Colin Firth, Isabella Rossellini, and Sam Shepard.
 The film was written by Mimi Hare, Clare Naylor and Bonnie Sikowitz, and was produced by Jennifer Todd, Jason Blum, and Uma Thurman.

+The story follows a New York City fireman Patrick Sullivan who initially seeks revenge against the popular dating expert Dr. Emma Lloyd for her role in ending his engagement with his fiancée, but they inadvertently discover an unexpected, mutual attraction.

-It was theatrically released in the United Kingdom in 2008, but was released direct-to-DVD in the United States.
+The film was theatrically released in the United Kingdom in 2008, but was released direct-to-DVD in the United States.

 Plot

 Patrick Sullivan is looking forward to a life with Sophia, until she calls into the radio show hosted by famed love expert Dr. Emma Lloyd.
-Emma questions Sophia’s concept of romantic love and advises her to break their engagement, which she swiftly does.
+Emma questions Sophia's concept of romantic love and advises her to break off their engagement, which she swiftly does.

-Patrick is so upset that when he hears that Emma is about to be married herself, he allows his young neighbour, Ajay, to hack into public records and create a fake marriage certificate between himself and Emma.
+Patrick is so upset that when he hears that Emma is about to be married herself, he allows his young neighbour Ajay to hack into public records and create a fake marriage certificate between himself and Emma.
 Upon going to the public records office to get a marriage license, Emma and her perfect-gentleman fiancé, Richard, are told she is already married.

-Emma sets out to find Patrick and give him annulment papers to sign so that she can marry Richard.
-Emma finds Patrick in a bar, and their initial meeting ends with her getting drunk.
+Emma sets out to find Patrick and give him annulment papers to sign so she can marry Richard.
+She finds him in a bar, and their initial meeting ends with her getting blind drunk.

 The following day, Patrick comes to Emma's workplace to give her the annulment papers as she is leaving for a wedding cake tasting.
-Patrick accompanies her to the tasting, where Frau Greta Bollenbecker assumes he is Emma's fiancé, Richard.
+He accompanies her to the tasting, where Frau Greta Bollenbecker assumes he is Emma's fiancé, Richard.
 Greta later comes to Emma's book launch because her husband Herr Karl Bollenbecker is planning to liquidate Richard's publishing house.
-Greta meets Emma during the banquet and tells her of the same.
-Patrick still has the annulment papers, so he comes to the book launch.
-Matters get worse when Richard sees Greta and Karl with Emma and Patrick, who is posing as Richard, but Richard agrees to go along with it when he learns that Greta thinks Patrick will charm Karl so much that Karl will decide to continue business with "Richard".
+Greta meets Emma during the banquet and tells her about it.

+Patrick brings the annulment papers to the book launch.
+Matters get more complicated when Richard sees Greta and Karl with Emma and Patrick, who Emma asks to pose as Richard.
+He goes along with it when he learns that Greta believes Patrick will charm Karl so much that he will decide to continue in business with "Richard".

 Patrick invites them all to Ajay's upanayana ceremony.
-Emma and the other guests have a good time there, and she sees a whole new side of Patrick, who had been repulsive to her so far.
+Emma and the other guests have a good time there, where she sees a whole new side of Patrick, who had been repulsive to her until then.
 There is a slight spark of attraction, but Emma flees the scene before anything can happen.